Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.32 team ERA ranks 13th among all league pitching staffs.
+- The Nationals have a 4.42 team ERA that ranks 16th across all league pitching staffs.

-- The Nationals rank 14th in baseball in home runs allowed (34 total, 1.1 per game).
+- The Nationals rank 14th in baseball in home runs surrendered (37 total, 1.1 per game).

-- Gray (2-4 with a 2.67 ERA and 31 strikeouts in 33 2/3 innings pitched) gets the start for the Nationals, his seventh of the season.
+- Williams gets the start for the Nationals, his seventh of the season.
+He is 1-1 with a 3.41 ERA and 21 strikeouts in 31 2/3 innings pitched.

-- His last time out came on Sunday against the Pittsburgh Pirates, when the righty went six innings, surrendering one earned run while giving up three hits.
+- The right-hander last pitched on Tuesday against the Chicago Cubs, when he tossed 5 1/3 scoreless innings while giving up four hits.

+- In six games this season, the 31-year-old has an ERA of 3.41, with 6 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.